domonkosgyomorey/simple_os_template/README.md

 But I would like to expand this project a modular way, so I can put moduls what I need in a sertain project.

+Attension !<br>
+In the x86_64 folder has the hardware specific code<br>
+For whos want run this code on other platform

 _This repo is not an OS dev tutorial, just my personal experiace with this topic.
 If you want to learn more on these pls look the link below in the [referencies](#referencies) section._

 ## Tested on these